-6.4 Growth Medium for Final Reclamation
+6.5 Growth Medium for Final Reclamation

 Top soil or growth medium was not salvaged prior to the construction of mining and processing facilities at CHMRP, and growth medium produced on-site from borrow areas has been fully utilized.
-Growth medium for remaining reclamation projects will include soil and mulch stockpiled for previous projects at the site, and imported caliche.
+Growth medium for remaining reclamation projects will include soil and mulch stockpiled from previous projects at the site, and imported caliche.
+Stockpiled trees will need to mulched and mixed with stockpiled soil.

 The growth medium volumes needed to reclaim the remaining facilities at CHMRP are presented in Table 6.
+The volume of available on-site growth medium is approximately 8,000 yd3.